-When we arrived at this L-shaped café on the eastern fringes of Little Saigon, our waitress handed us a lunch menu.
+When I arrived at this L-shaped café on the eastern fringes of Little Saigon, our waitress handed us a lunch menu.
 Unfortunately, the menu listed dishes that would be part of a Vietnamese Food 101 class.
-What happened to the quail, deer and duck blood dishes we’d read about on Potatomato’s blog?
+What happened to the quail, deer and duck blood dishes I’d read about on Potatomato’s blog?
 Thankfully, owner Ida Vu arrived at that exact moment, producing a Vietnamese menu and helping to resuscitate our experience.
 The name of the 12-year-old restaurant translates from Vietnamese as “Top of the Sky,” and while Dinh Thieng didn’t quite produce heavenly results, two of the three dishes were original successes.

 Chim Cut Roti ($12.95) consisted of a plate of three pan-fried quail, each quartered, all with crispy golden skin and juicy meat, coated in a light chile glaze.
 Vu told us there was no need to dip the quail in any of our three sauces, but if we insisted, the lemon juice with salt and pepper wouldn’t be a bad idea.